-E Missing I latures 🗙 Q JBoss Tools Visual Editor might not f does not have JSF and code complet ully work in project "WebProject" because it ion enabled completely.
-Please use the Configure menu on the features of the editor working. e project to enable JSF if you want all 🗆 Do r not show this dialog again!
+E Missing M latures 🗙 Q JBoss Tools Visual Editor might not fully work in project "WebProject" because it does not have JSF and code completion enabled completely.
+Please use the Configure menu on th features of the editor working. e project to enable JSF if you want all 🗆 Do r not show this dialog again!
 See JBoss Tools Visual Editor FAQ ОК